rodrigodzf/NeuralResonatorBela/README.md

 ### Flashing the Bela

-It is neccesary to flash the Bela with the latest experimental image.
+It is necessary to flash the Bela with the latest experimental image.
 It can be downloaded **[here](https://github.com/BelaPlatform/bela-image-builder/releases/tag/v0.5.0alpha2)**

 ### Install extensions in VS Code